 Let us take a look at the first tab all the way on the left of the New Dimension Style dialog box, called Lines (Figure 13.2).
-Throughout the process, carefully observe the preview window at the upper right to see the results of changing or adjusting whatever we discuss.
+If it is not already visible, click on it to bring it up.
+Throughout the process, carefully observe the Preview window at the upper right to see the results of changing or adjusting whatever we discuss.